 Command & Conquer: Remastered

-As an exercise in reviving one of the best old games and giving it plenty of modern updates, and our Command & Conquer: Remastered review says it’s an outstanding remaster.
+As an exercise in reviving one of the best old games and giving it plenty of modern updates, our Command & Conquer: Remastered review says it’s an outstanding remastered version.
 It includes all of the original campaigns for both Command & Conquer and Command & Conquer: Red Alert, the expansion missions and even the super secret hidden levels.
 This offering alone has hours of fun, but you can also take your armies online to fight in skirmishes against friends or AI across many maps.

 The fundamental army structure is as you would remember it, but with improved controls and a fully customisable jukebox that uses all of the music in both games.
 Special attention has to go to the cutscenes, their original recordings once lost to time, but through pain-staking detective work, they were mostly all found and remastered to modern standards.
 Clearly, the developers are fans of the games that popularised the RTS genre, and this is a loving tribute.

 This innovative Viking game arrived on our strategy shores in mid-2018 after a stint in Early Access.
-It occupies its own quiet corner of the genre in a very stoic and extremely competent manner.
-Set in a fictional world, each match of Northgard has you take command of newcomers to an island that you need to explore and expand into in order to build a new life for your people.
+It occupies its quiet corner of the genre in a very stoic and extremely competent manner.
+Set in a fictional world, each match of Northgard has you take command of newcomers to an island that you need to explore and expand into to build a new life for your people.

 There are multiple routes to victory, and every procedurally generated island has mysterious NPC monsters to contend with.
-There’s also a survival element, as you need to ensure you have enough food and supplies to see yourself through the winter phases.
+There’s also a survival element, as you must ensure you have enough food and supplies to see yourself through the winter phases.
 The game has some paid add-ins in the form of new clans, but most of the major updates – including several new game modes – have been free.

 Ashes of the Singularity: Escalation